aci-ref/facilitation_best_practices/activities/03-engagement.md

 Some infrastructure features that should be considered when implementing a tracking system:

-* A system that has a shared, centralized repository of user information, including information about research goals, as well as any ACI Plan(s).
+* Centralized directory: A system that has a shared, centralized repository of user information, including information about research goals, as well as any ACI Plan(s).
-* Flexible search capabilities.
-As more researcher information will populate the system -- being able to find relevant references to research activities easily is essential.
+* Flexible search capabilities: As more researcher information will populate the system -- being able to find relevant references to research activities easily is essential.
-* Integration with your existing email ticket system, if possible.
-Some help ticketing systems have additional features or an API integration point that could be useful.
-If currently there is not an email help ticket system in use, it is recommended that one is adopted.
+* Integration with your existing email ticket system:  Some help ticketing systems have additional features or an API integration point that could be useful.
+If an email help system is not currently in use, adopting one is strongly recommended.
-* Automated notification reminders to review client information at set intervals.
+* Automated notification reminders: Review client information at set intervals.
 This feature might prove useful as new ACI capabilities are released that can benefit a researcher.
-* Integration of assessment data.
-Most sites survey users before and after trainings, or at periodic times.
+* Integration of assessment data: Most sites survey users before and after trainings, or at periodic times.
 Being able to organize this information is helpful especially in the context of a user’s research (see the *Assessment/Metrics* chapter for more details).